-1 Samuel 1:9-20 New American Standard Bible September 8, 2019
+1 Samuel 1:9-20 New International Version September 8, 2019

 The International Bible Lesson (Uniform Sunday School Lessons Series) for Sunday, September 8, 2019, is from 1 Samuel 1:9-20.
-Questions for Discussion and Thinking Further follow the verse-by-verse International Bible Lesson Commentary.
-Study Hints for Discussion and Thinking Further will help with class preparation and in conducting class discussion: these hints are available on the International Bible Lessons Commentary website along with the International Bible Lesson that you may want to read to your class as part of your Bible study.
+Questions for Discussion and Thinking Further follow the verse-byverse International Bible Lesson Commentary.
+Study Hints for Discussion and Thinking Further will help with class preparation and in conducting class discussion: these hints are available on the International Bible Lesson Commentary website along with the International Bible Lesson that you may want to read to your class as part of your Bible study.
 You can discuss each week's commentary and lesson at the International Bible Lesson Forum.

-(1 Samuel 1:9) Then Hannah rose after eating and drinking in Shiloh.
-Now Eli the priest was sitting on the seat by the doorpost of the temple of the LORD.
+(1 Samuel 1:9) Once when they had finished eating and drinking in Shiloh, Hannah stood up.
+Now Eli the priest was sitting on his chair by the doorpost of the LORD's house.